quantummind/quantum-rcs-boundaries/README.md

 ## Abstract
-Google's recent quantum supremacy experiment heralded a transition point where quantum computing performed a computational task, cross-entropy benchmarking of random circuits, beyond the reach of modern supercomputers.
+Google's recent quantum supremacy experiment heralded a transition point where quantum computing performed a computational task, sampling of random quantum circuits, beyond the reach of modern supercomputers.
 We examine the constraints of the observed quantum runtime advantage with an analytical extrapolation to larger circuits.
 At current error rates, we find a classical runtime advantage for circuits deeper than ~100 gates due to an exponential decrease in fidelity with increasing qubits and gates, while quantum runtimes bound the quantum advantage to ~300 qubits.
 However, reduced error rates exponentially expand the region of quantum advantage, emphasizing the importance of